 The ideal product in all situations is Borathor but as explained in our article above, it will only work when applied to unfinished wood.
 So if you have one side that’s unfinished, you could use it effectively on that side.

-But if all sides are sealed with poly and you don’t want to remove the finish, go with Jecta Gel.
-You’ll need to drill holes every 6-12 inches apart which will be used to inject the gel.
-Be sure to angle the holes down and after the treatment absorbs, you can seal them up so that cosmetically any sign of the treatment could be erased.
+But if all sides are sealed with poly and you don’t want to remove the finish, consider either FS MP Aerosol or Jecta Gel.
+The FS MP is the only option that will kill all stages AND the hole needed to get it applied only needs to be 7/64th of an inch compared to 3/8th” with the Jecta Gel.
+Plan on drilling every 4″ and go as deep as the wood is long.
+Be sure to angle the holes down and after the treatment absorbs, you can seal them so that cosmetically any sign of the treatment could be erased.

 Here is a link to this item in our cart.
 Please show your support for our business by purchasing the items we recommend from the links provided.
 Remember, this is the only way we can stay around and keep this valuable web site up and running.
 Thanks for your business!